-Where the concern is about the Child Wellbeing and Protection Officer it must be reported to the Club Secretary directly.
-In this situation, the Club Secretary will take on the role and responsibilities as listed below of the Child Wellbeing and Protection Officer.
+Where the concern is about the Child Wellbeing and Protection Officer, it must be reported to the Arthur Stackpool directly.
+In this situation, the Lead Board Member who will take on the role and responsibilities as listed below of the Child Wellbeing and Protection Officer.